 The Selectmen and Budget Committee did not recommend this article because insufficient information was submitted at the time of the Public Hearing to make a determination.
+This article was amended at Deliberative Session to read as shown above.

 The Town's Attorney advised in his review of Warrant Articles, that the submission should be included as written, although enforcement and other issues may come up.
-He said he would categorize this as a "General Ordinance" and not a Zoning type of Ordinance.
+He categorized this as a "General Ordinance" and not a Zoning type of Ordinance.

 Please be sure to vote on Election Day, Tuesday March 8, 2011.
-All articles (including any amendments from Deliberative Session) will be on the Official Ballot.
-Polls are open from 7:00 am to 8:00 pm

-Fremont Safety Complex 425 Main Street Fremont NH
+All articles as shown here will be on the Official Ballot.
+Polls are open from 7:00 am to 8:00 pm at the Fremont Safety Complex, 425 Main Street, Fremont NH.